AbdallahSaid01/Space-Crisis/README.md

 Gravity prototype controls:
-'a' and 'd' or left and right arrows to move 'spacebar' to jump, number of jumps is locked to 2 until the collider of the character hits the ground 'e' to switch gravity (up and down)
-'s' to slam down (fall faster) mouse movement to move the gun around (no bullets implemented)
+'a' and 'd' or left and right arrows to move 'spacebar' to jump, number of jumps is locked to 2 until the collider of the character hits the ground 's' to slam down (fall faster) mouse movement to move the gun around

 parameters to edit for the LD:
 Player's speed, jump force, slam down force.

+Shooting:
+-`Left mouse click` to fire a bullet
+-While the bullet is midair, press `left shift` to teleport the player to the bullet's position -You can `mouse scroll up` to activate the "Push Mode", where you infuse your bullet with horizontal gravitational push, pushing any enemies hit by the bullet

 -------------------------------------------------
 Music Sources: